dng24/casual-ctf/patience/README.md

 ## Solution

-The binary sleeps for one day before it rotates and decrypts the flag before printing to the console.
-The binary can be placed in a debugger, and the sleep instruction can be skipped, or the argument passed into sleep can be set to 0.
+The binary sleeps for one day before the flag is rotated, decrypted, and printed to the console.
+To prevent from having to wait a day, the binary can be placed in a debugger, and the sleep instruction can be skipped, or the argument passed into the sleep function can be set to 0.
 This way, the flag will print immediately.

 The default flag is `casual{fast_forwarding_time}`.